🧠 Exam Paper Leaks — The 1.40 KB Kernel That Eliminates the Early Final-Assembled Paper

 Nothing is forced.

-- incomplete structure → no paper
+• incomplete structure -> no paper visibility

-- inconsistent structure → no paper
+• inconsistent structure → no paper visibility

 Absence of a paper is a valid structural state.